Hall of Mosses Trail: Why We Didn’t Rush This Short Hike

 So I can understand why some visitors feel underwhelmed if they arrive expecting every inch of the forest to look deep green like they’ve seen in photoshopped photos.

 If seeing the Hoh Rainforest at its lushest is important to you, spring and early summer are usually the best times to visit.
+But fall is also enchanting.

 Crossing Taft Creek Feels Like Entering Another World